Start your journey to personal sustainability, discover well-being strategies, and achieve balance and happiness now!

 When Everything Feels Urgent at Work — 3 Shifts to Lead More Intentionally

-Over time, this creates a pattern of reactive leadership.
-Leaders spend their days responding rather than thinking, planning, and moving important work forward.
+Many leaders begin the week with good intentions, yet their days quickly disappear into emails, meetings, messages, and urgent requests.
+Over time, this creates a pattern of reactive leadership, where responding takes priority over thinking, planning, and moving important work forward.

 Read More